 Garden Apartment - 2 twin bedrooms, kitchen, bathroom and living room.

-double bedroom, double sofa bed, bathroom, living room with kitchenette
+Nursery Apartment– double bedroom, bathroom, living room with kitchen.

 All apartments have their own central heating, colour digital TV and well equipped kitchen.
 There are superb views from all apartments.
-The snooker room, with full size table, library housing the largest private collection of books in Scotland, dining room,music room with Steinway piano and card room are open to guests to soak up the historic and cultural atmosphere of this important country house.
+The snooker room, with full size table, library, dining room, and card room are open to guests to soak up the historic and cultural atmosphere of this important country house.